Bosnia and Herzegovina - Country Commercial Guide

 Selling to the Government

-Government expenditures in BiH are significant and amounted to around 50 percent of GDP in 2021.
+Government expenditures in BiH are significant and amounted to around 40 percent of GDP in 2022.
 The scope of government procurements is wide as it includes many government-owned enterprises such as public utilities and service providers for telecommunications, electricity and gas utilities, transportation services, and water supply.
-Procurement award decisions are often opaque: Transparency International’s 2021 Corruption Perception Index ranked Bosnia and Herzegovina at number 110 out of 180 countries.
+Foreign investors have criticized government and public procurement tenders for a lack of openness and transparency.
+BiH amended its law on public procurement in August 2022, but the law is imperfect and still exposes the contracting process to undue influence.
+Transparency International’s 2022 Corruption Perception Index ranked Bosnia and Herzegovina at number 110 out of 180 countries.

 Many governments finance public works projects through borrowing from Multilateral Development Banks.
+These tenders are subject to additional public procurement restrictions.
 Please refer to the “Project Financing” section in “Trade and Project Financing” for more information.

 Financing of Projects

-International financial institutions including the World Bank, the European Bank for Reconstruction and Development (EBRD), and the European Investment Bank (EIB) are the most important sources of project financing for which procurement is open to U.S. bidders.
+International financial institutions including the World Bank, the European Bank for Reconstruction and Development (EBRD), and the European Investment Bank (EIB) are the most important sources of project financing in BiH.
+These procurements are open to U.S. bidders.

 Learn more by contacting the: